bauhuasbadguy/AES_encryption/README.md

 W<sub>i = W<sub>i-N</sub> &bigoplus; g(W<sub>i-1</sub>)

-When i is not divisable by N then the new word is found using the logic shown below.
+When i is not divisible by N then the new word is found using the logic shown below.

 W<sub>i</sub> = W<sub>i-N</sub> &bigoplus; W<sub>i-1</sub>